-The Ellen MacArthur Foundation at the World Economic Foundation Annual Meeting in Davos
+The Ellen MacArthur Foundation joins the World Economic Foundation Annual Meeting in Davos

 The Foundation attended its seventh World Economic Forum meeting in Davos in January.
 The internationally renowned Annual Meeting welcomed government leaders, ambassadors, and over 3,000 business representatives to Davos.

-One garbage truck of textiles wasted every second: Report creates vision for change
+One garbage truck of textiles is wasted every second: new report creates vision for change

 Innovators win $1 million to prevent ocean plastics

 Winners of the $1 million Circular Design Challenge announced at Our Ocean Conference in Malta.